oliverschenk/cognito-lambda-triggers-dotnet/README.md

 ## Implementing Cognito Triggers

-To implement a Cognito trigger, find the relevant Handler class and implement the `HandleTrigger` method.
-This implementation should return with `base.HandleTrigger()`.
-THe `NoActionHandler` is an example of a handler implementation that simply returns the event that was received.
+To implement a Cognito trigger, find the relevant Handler class and implement the `HandleTriggerEvent` method.
+This implementation should return with `base.HandleTriggerEvent()`.
+The `NoActionHandler` is an example of a handler implementation that simply returns the event that was received.

+If you want an `async` call then override the `HandleTriggerEventAsync` method instead.

 ## Deployment
 ### Running terraform manually